-Autohome Inc. is not a Chinese operating company but a Cayman Islands holding company with no equity ownership in its VIEs.
-We conduct our operations primarily through our PRC subsidiaries and the VIEs.
-We conduct our business activities related to internet content services through the VIEs in order to comply with the PRC laws and regulations, which place certain restrictions on foreign ownership of companies that provide internet content services in China.
-Accordingly, we operate these businesses in China through the VIEs, and rely on contractual arrangements among our PRC subsidiaries, the VIEs and their shareholders to control the business operations of the VIEs.
+Autohome Inc. is not a Chinese operating company but a Cayman Islands holding company with no equity ownership in VIEs.
+We conduct our operations primarily through our mainland China subsidiaries and the VIEs.
+We conduct our business activities related to internet content services through the VIEs in order to comply with the PRC laws and regulations, which place certain restrictions on foreign ownership of companies that provide internet content services in mainland China.
+Accordingly, we operate these businesses in mainland China through the VIEs, and rely on contractual arrangements among our WFOEs, the VIEs and their shareholders to obtain the financial interest of VIEs.
 The VIEs are consolidated for accounting purposes, but are not entities in which our Cayman Islands holding company, or our investors, own equity.
-Revenues contributed by the VIEs accounted for 8.3%, 8.1% and 13.1% of our total net revenues for the fiscal years 2019, 2020 and 2021, respectively.
-As used in this annual report, "we," "us," "our," "our company" or "the Company" refer to Autohome Inc., its predecessors, subsidiaries and, in the context of describing our operations and consolidated financial information, the VIEs in China, including, but not limited to, Beijing Autohome Information Technology Co., Ltd., or Autohome Information, Beijing Shengtuo Hongyuan Information Technology Co., Ltd., or Shengtuo Hongyuan, and Shanghai Jinwu Auto Technology Consultant Co., Ltd., or Shanghai Jinwu.
-Investors in our ordinary shares or ADSs are not purchasing equity interest in the VIEs in China but instead are purchasing equity interest in a holding company incorporated in the Cayman Islands.
+Revenues contributed by the VIEs accounted for 8.1%, 13.1% and 12.7% of our total net revenues for the fiscal years 2020, 2021 and 2022, respectively.
+As used in this annual report, "we," "us," "our," "our company" or "the Company" refer to Autohome Inc., its predecessors, subsidiaries and, in the context of describing our operations and consolidated financial information, the VIEs in mainland China.
+Investors in our ordinary shares or ADSs are not purchasing equity interest in the VIEs in mainland China but instead are purchasing equity interest in a holding company incorporated in the Cayman Islands.

-A series of contractual agreements, including power of attorney, equity interest pledge agreements, exclusive technology consulting and service agreements, equity option agreements and loan agreements, have been entered into by and among our PRC subsidiaries, the VIEs and their respective shareholders.
+A series of contractual agreements, including power of attorney, equity interest pledge agreements, exclusive technology consulting and service agreements, equity option agreements and loan agreements, have been entered into by and among our WFOEs, the VIEs and their respective shareholders.
 Terms contained in each set of contractual arrangements with the VIEs and their respective shareholders are substantially similar.
-As a result of the contractual arrangements, we have effective control over and are considered the primary beneficiary of these companies, and we have consolidated the financial results of these companies in our consolidated financial statements.
+As a result of the contractual arrangements, Autohome Inc. becomes the primary beneficiary of the VIEs and their subsidiaries for accounting purposes and treat each of them as a mainland China consolidated entity under U.S. GAAP.
 For more details of these contractual arrangements, see "Item 7.
 Major Shareholders and Related Party Transactions-B. Related Party Transactions-Contractual Arrangements with the Variable Interest Entities."

 However, the contractual arrangements may not be as effective as direct ownership in providing us with control over the VIEs, and we may incur substantial costs to enforce the terms of the arrangements.
-In addition, these arrangements have not been tested in PRC courts.
+In addition, these contractual arrangements have not been tested in a court of law in mainland China.
 See "Item 3.
 Key Information-D. Risk Factors-Risks Related to Our Corporate Structure-Our contractual arrangements with the VIEs may not be as effective in providing operational control as direct ownership" and "-The interests of the individual nominee shareholders of the VIEs may be different from our interests, which may materially and adversely affect our business."